Wajid Khan (Canadian politician)

 Wajid Ali Khan (born April 24, 1946) is a Canadian businessman and politician.
-Until 2008, he was a member of the House of Commons of Canada, representing the riding of Mississauga—Streetsville as a Conservative Member of Parliament.
+Between 2004 and 2008, he was a member of the House of Commons of Canada, representing the riding of Mississauga—Streetsville initially as a Liberal and then as a Conservative Member of Parliament.
 In March 2018, he was arrested by the Royal Canadian Mounted Police and charged with three counts of fraud, three counts of false pretense and one count of uttering a forged document.

-Early life
+The fraud charges were subsequently withdrawn in March 2022.

+Early life, family and education

-Khan served as an officer and a pilot in the Pakistan Air Force from 1966 to 1973.
-He took part in the Indo-Pakistan War of 1971 as a Shenyang J-6 fighter pilot.
+Khan was born in Lahore in what is now Pakistan.
+He served as an officer and a pilot in the Pakistan Air Force from 1966 to 1973, eventually reaching the rank of captain.
+He was a Shenyang F-6 fighter pilot in the Indo-Pakistan War of 1971.

-He moved to Toronto, Canada in 1974.
+He moved to Toronto in 1974.

+Career outside politics

+Khan has owned a car dealership, Dufferin Mazda.
+He also has been involved in investment activities in the Toronto area as well as Edmonton and Pakistan.

 Political career

 Khan entered politics as a member of the Liberal Party, and supported Paul Martin for the party leadership in 2003.
 He was elected with over 50% support in Mississauga—Streetsville in the 2004 federal election, defeating Conservative Nina Tangri by nearly a 20 percentage point margin.
 Along with Yasmin Ratansi, Khan was the first Muslim Member of Parliament (MP) to be elected for the Liberal Party.

 Khan voted against his government's same-sex marriage bill on June 28, 2005.

 Khan was re-elected in the 2006 federal election, defeating Conservative Raminder Gill by an 11% margin.
 After his reelection, he was appointed Associate Critic for National Defence, and more recently Associate Critic for Treasury Board.
 Khan initially supported Joe Volpe in the 2006 Liberal leadership campaign, and later joined Volpe in throwing his support behind Bob Rae.
 As a Liberal, Khan voted against the extension of Canada's combat mission in Afghanistan until 2009.